 Are candidates seeing your job ad?
 Make these changes

-Each part of a job ad should draw candidates in, and with good reason—there’s tough competition for talent, and people weigh a lot of different factors before they decide to apply for a role.
+Each part of a job ad should work to draw the right candidates in, and with good reason — people weigh a lot of different factors before they decide to apply for a role.

-Here are ways to boost your ad to help you attract the best candidates.
+Here are ways to boost your ad to help you attract the right candidates.

 Use an effective job title